MichaelHelgesen/my-coding-dictionary/coding-dictionary.md

+**Arguments default:** We can set a default value on the parameters when defining a function.
+If no arguments are set when calling the function, the default will be used.

+    let getScoreText = function (name, score = 0) { // 0 is set as default for score.
+        console.log(name);
+        console.log(score);
+    }

+    getScoreText('Andrew'); // Function call with just one or two arguments set.

+When we don't want to pass an argument, we can set it to undefined when calling the function.

+    getScoreText(undefined, 100);

+**Expressions:** "An expression is any valid unit of code that resolves to a value" - MDN

 **Return statement:** The reserved keyword "return".
 Can only be used a single time in our functions.

 **Return value:** Returns the result of the code in the function.